jethrolarson/fun-state/README.md

 }
 ```

-Data structure that holds the state along with a stateful function that updates it.
+Data structure that holds the state along with a stateful functions that interact with it.

 ## merge